delapuente/mtask/README.md

 ### The kanban

-The [kanban board](http://en.wikipedia.org/wiki/Kanban_board) is the board where I stick my post-its.
+The [kanban board](http://en.wikipedia.org/wiki/Kanban_board) is the board where I stick my notes.
 So it is the place where your tasks will end.

 If you want to see your task rendered, it is not enough to describe it, you have to put them inside some state.